griffio/griffio.github.io/tasteful-scala.md

 ## Operator Punning
-Avoid using clever symbols for operators, for paths "/",  folding "/:" and ":\"
+Avoid using clever symbols for operators, for paths "/",  folding "/:" and ":\", spaceship <=>